 We are proud that Aerial Arts insurance is one of our most popular insurance programs.
 It is popular because it is comprehensive, and most yoga, dance, or fitness coverage out there doesn’t compare.
 If you are wondering whether you should offer Aerial classes, we wrote an article on how aerial workouts can benefit your studio.

 To qualify for coverage, your students can be in the hammock or silk equipment at 10 feet above ground or lower.
 The rigging of the equipment can be higher than 10 feet, but no one can go more than 10 feet off the ground while in the aerial equipment.

 Aerial Yoga Insurance

-Our most common type of studio purchasing this insurance is those looking for aerial yoga insurance.
+The type of studio that most commonly purchases this insurance is one that is looking for aerial yoga insurance.
 We offer one of the best programs among the very few out there.

 Aerial Dance Insurance

 If your dance studio offers classes doing any type of aerial movement, then this is the insurance you will need.
 It covers your regular dance classes, as well as those incorporating aerial arts.